-81. Successful implementation of this Policy Document requires enabling conditions that support the feasibility of adaptation and mitigation options and can accelerate and scale-up systemic transitions and enhance capacities of systems and societies to adapt to climate change, while safeguarding the Outstanding Universal Value, achieving sustainable development, eradicating poverty and reducing inequalities.
-These include the transfer and mobilization of finance, technological innovation, institutional capacity, multi-level governance, and changes in human behaviour and lifestyles.
+81. Approved on 21/03/2023 Successful implementation of this Policy Document requires enabling conditions that support the feasibility of adaptation and mitigation options and can accelerate and scale-up systemic transitions and enhance capacities of systems and societies to adapt to climate change, while safeguarding the Outstanding Universal Value, achieving sustainable development, eradicating poverty and reducing inequalities.
+These include resource mobilization, technology transfer, institutional capacity, multi-level governance, and changes in human behaviour and lifestyles.
 They also include inclusive processes, attention to power asymmetries and unequal opportunities.
 States Parties will endeavour to enhance the feasibility of actions contemplated through this Policy Document by attention to the enabling conditions underpinning climate action in the World Heritage context.
-The World Heritage Committee will be an advocate for climate action [Saudi Arabia] in World Heritage and will work to support partners that are expected to carry out such action under this Policy Document.
+The World Heritage Committee will be an advocate for climate action in World Heritage and will work to support partners that are expected to carry out such action under this Policy Document.